-Vall d'Hebron Barcelona Hospital Campus www.vallhebron.com/es

-Vall d'Hebron University Hospital is the largest hospital complex in Catalonia and the second in Spain.
+Vall d'Hebron Barcelona Hospital Campus www.vallhebron.com/es Director's foreword Vall d'Hebron University Hospital is the largest hospital complex in Catalonia and the second in Spain.
 We offer highly complex healthcare through our public, teaching and community hospital.
 Vall d'Hebron University Hospital provides care services from birth to old age and is the sum of three centers: the General Hospital, the Maternity and Children's Hospital and the Traumatology, Rehabilitation and Burns Hospital.
 We are a reference center for the healthcare area of the North of Barcelona, which includes five districts of the City of Barcelona and a population of over 430,000 people.
 We also work together with primary care centers in Barcelona and offer specialized services.
 We are the reference of 1,5 million people for tertiary patients in Catalonia.
 Our hospital is officially accredited by the Health Minister of Spain as the reference of 33 pathologies.
 According to Europe, we participate in 10 of the 24 European Reference Networks.
 Vall d'Hebron University Hospital, together with the Vall d'Hebron Research Institute (VHIR), the Vall d'Hebron Institute of Oncology (VHIO), the Multiple Sclerosis Centre of Catalonia (CEMCAT) and the Autonomous University of Barcelona (UAB) are the members of Vall d'Hebron Barcelona Hospital Campus.

-At Vall d'Hebron University Hospital, we have been providing healthcare for more than 65 years.
+Description of the Centre and history At Vall d'Hebron University Hospital, we have been providing healthcare for more than 65 years.
 Our history over this time has been marked by major events that have made us the hospital we are today.

-- 1955 Vall d'Hebron General Hospital is inaugurated - 1966 The Nursing School is launched. - 1967 Inauguration of the Maternity Hospital and the Children's Clinic - 1967 Inauguration of the Traumatology, Rehabilitation Hospital - 1971 Incorporation of the Hospital as a teaching unit with the UAB - 1994 Research at Vall d'Hebron was consolidated with the creation of the Vall d'Hebron Research Institute
+1955 Vall d'Hebron General Hospital is inaugurated 1966 The Nursing School is launched.

+1967 Inauguration of the Maternity Hospital and the Children's Clinic 1967 Inauguration of the Traumatology, Rehabilitation Hospital 1971 Incorporation of the Hospital as a teaching unit with the UAB 1994 Research at Vall d'Hebron was consolidated with the creation of the Vall d'Hebron Research Institute 2005 Creation of the Vall d'Hebron Institute of Oncology (VHIO)